cocogitto/cocogitto-bot/README.md

 On failure, your pull-request will be decorated with a comment explaining what went wrong regarding the specification :

 ![example screenshot](https://docs.cocogitto.io/cog-bot-example.png)

+### Installation

+To install it just go to [github.com/apps/cocogitto-bot](https://github.com/apps/cocogitto-bot) and click "Configure".
+Add the desired repository and grant the required permission.
+Once it is done cocogitto-bot will comment on every pull-request events.